Aconite-green/EPOS-Library-based-Maxon-Motor-Control/README.md

 4. Connect your computer, CAN Interface, EPOS4 controller, and DXL motor.
 5. Build and run the project in Visual Studio.

+## License

+The project is licensed under the MIT License.

+This project is distributed under the MIT License.
+For more information, please see the [LICENSE](LICENSE) file.